 - 1. All non-qualified pilots or students must fly with a qualified instructor. - 2.
 Flying for internal combustion powered aircraft (including turbines) begins at 9:00 AM and ends at sunset.
 'Silent flight' aircraft, including electric powered aircraft and those using a "highstart" can fly from sunrise to 10:00 PM. - 3.
 Aircraft must be in good condition and equipment installed correctly.
 All quarter-scale and larger aircraft shall comply with IMAA standards for construction.
 The flying of turbine powered aircraft (Jets) shall conform to all AMA requirements & standards. - 4.
 Use of an over-flow tank is required while fueling. - 5.
 All airplanes should attempt to comply with the AMA noise limit of 90 dba at 9 feet, as measured per AMA guidelines. - 6.
-No taxiing to, or from, your pit area directly behind any pilot.
+No taxiing in the pit area behind the flight line.
 All taxiing, except in the landing field area, to be done away from people.
-See diagram at the end of the field rules for designated areas. - 7.
+When taxiing back to the flight line, do not taxi towards the flight line open areas, but rather towards the safety fence, and then turn parallel to the fence, and shut motor off. - Giant scale planes may taxi from their south pit area towards the south taxi way only.
+Giant scale planes returning via the south taxi way to stop, and shut off motor at stop sign. - 7.
 All piloting should be done from behind the flight line barrier.
 As a courtesy, if someone is waiting for the frequency there is a 15 minute time limit for each flight. - 8.
-Restricted flying: - There shall be no flying while flying field grass is being cut or fieldwork is being done. - There shall be NO intentional flying over the pit area, parking lot, or railroad tracks, or south beyond flying field wind socks. - There shall be NO flying when the compost site is open for residents. - When ONLY Village workers are in the compost site, limit flying so as to not fly directly over the Village workers. - When the orange safety flag is displayed on the west wind sock pole, Drone Company (MENET AERO) may be testing drones by flying
+Restricted flying: - There shall be no flying while flying field grass is being cut or fieldwork is being done. - There shall be NO intentional flying over the pit area, parking lot, or railroad tracks, or south beyond flying field wind socks. - There shall be NO flying when the compost site is open for residents. - When ONLY Village workers are in the compost site, limit flying so as to not fly directly over the Village workers.